-You may be shocked to learn that Bottleneck Virtual Assistants is an ‘anti-virtual assistant company.
-Stay tuned, as we share several stories that will open your eyes to a brand new way of thinking in the world of the traditional virtual assistant company.
+You may be shocked to learn that Bottleneck Distant Assistants is an ‘anti-virtual assistant company.
+Stay tuned, as we share several stories that will open your eyes to a brand-new way of thinking in the world of the traditional virtual assistant company.

 Tom Kulzer, CEO of AWeber was incredibly transparent and I, for one, applaud him for his authenticity.
 He has made the difficult decision to make his company remote first.

 He recently wrote a post on his company blog where he shared an email informing his staff that AWeber is now a Remote First Team.

 While he still believes that teams in offices collaborate differently and better than remote teams, he is making his company remote-first in spite of it.
 He will be hiring and operating remotely and no travel for the rest of the year.

 I have seen many studies that show how much happier and productive individuals are working remotely.
 The power of the ‘Hybrid Model’ as described below, is something I highly recommend you learn more about.

 My name is Jaime Jay and I am the CEO and Founder of Bottleneck Distant Assistants, LLC.